This French 75 cocktail recipe is festive, easy to make, and elegant. Plus – Bubbles!!! A sparkling cocktail always helps to make your party sparkle!

 I love the fact that the French 75 is a simple cocktail, yet the name, just makes it sound so obscure… French 75.
 I had to do some research to learn where the name “French 75” actually came from….
 I was thinking it was invented in France… In 1975.

 Gin combines with fresh lemon juice, the sweetness of simple syrup, and sparkling wine for a truly delicious, refreshing cocktail.
 Because the ingredients are simple, you can have this fancy cocktail made for you at just about any bar… But, why not make it at home?
 I promise that you don’t need to be a master mixologist to create this elegant drink.

 All you need to do is heat 1/2 cup water and 1/2 cup sugar in a saucepan over medium heat and stir until the sugar is dissolved.
 Then let the mixture cool.
 That’s it!
 It took me all of three minutes.
 Plus, you’ll have plenty of the simple syrup leftover, and it will keep for 3-4 weeks in the refrigerator, meaning you can have a fancy cocktail every day of the week if you so choose… I mean you need something to drink with Real Housewives, right?

 It is helpful to have a cocktail shaker on hand, so that you can shake up the gin, simple syrup and lemon juice with ice before pouring into your champagne flute.
 However, if you don’t, that’s OK too!
 Just use a spoon to stir up those ingredients and then strain them into your glass using a fine mesh strainer… After that, it’s just one more step – Top the whole thing off with bubbles.

-French 75 Sparkling Cocktail
+French 75 Cocktail

-- 1 oz . gin
+- 1 ounce gin

-- 1/2 oz . simple syrup
+- 1/2 ounce simple syrup

-- 1/2 oz . fresh squeezed lemon juice
+- 1/2 ounce fresh squeezed lemon juice

 - Dry sparkling white wine

-- Lemon twist for garnish
+- Lemon twist (for garnish)

-Combine gin, simple syrup and lemon juice in a cocktail strainer filled with ice.
+- Combine gin, simple syrup and lemon juice in a cocktail strainer filled with ice.
 Shake well to chill ingredients and strain into a champagne flute.
 Top with sparkling wine and garnish with a twist of lemon.
 Serve immediately.